WalletScrutiny/WalletScrutinyCom/_android/com.metapay.mymetapay.md

   >  {"account":"daniel.walletscrutiny@gmail.com","sub_symbol":"BTC", "uid":"1000109720"}
 - No identifiable BTC address presented in a text string was given.
 - The User Agreement can only be found in the app and does not contain much information about the wallet.
-- We confirmed that it was not source-available by searching for the app ID on [GitHub code](https://github.com/search?q=com.metapay.mymetapay&type=code).
 - There was also an option to buy.
 But it was not accessible and the app asked us to verify our "real name identity" first.
 - We are somewhat placed in a quandary whether to label this as "custodial" or as not a wallet for bitcoin.
 On one hand, the QR code in the field with a BTC logo, did not even provide a BTC address of any sort but a user ID.
 The other bitcoin apps that we tried to scan the QR code simply gave an error.
 - On the other hand, presuming that the app does have capabilities to accept Bitcoin, it definitely is a custodial app because no private keys were given.